2sic/2sxc-ui/projects/sxc-angular/projects/sxc-angular/README.md

 ## How To Use

-### Using WebAPIs inside DNN
+### Use WebAPIs

 This will now work automatically, because all headers etc. are now automatically added by the system.
 So just use your normal http-requests and everything works like magic 😊

 ### Configuring Alternate Context / Startup Configuration

-By default **dnn-sxc-angular** will pick up all the values on the page automatically by asking `$2sxc` for the initial values.
+By default **sxc-angular** will pick up all the values on the page automatically by asking `$2sxc` for the initial values.
 Yet there are some things that `$2sxc` doesn't know, or why you may want to override.

 #### Method 1: Attributes on the Angular app-root Tag

-**dnn-sxc-angular** will check for some properties on the `<app-root>` tag to see if it should do something special.
+**sxc-angular** will check for some properties on the `<app-root>` tag to see if it should do something special.
 If not found, it will default to the most common value.

 * `edition` would tell angular that it's running in an app-edition where multiple editions exist.
   So it would use `live` etc. for it base path.
 Default is empty/not set.
 * `api-edition` is important to access another edition of the API. default is empty/not set
 * `angular-path` (new in 11.01)